robertorcosta/azure-docs.pt-br/articles/sql-database/scripts/transparent-data-encryption-byok-sql-managed-instance-cli.md

 ### <a name="prerequisites"></a>Pré-requisitos

-Um Instância Gerenciada existente, consulte [usar CLI do Azure para criar uma instância gerenciada do banco de dados SQL do Azure](sql-database-create-configure-managed-instance-cli.md).
+Um Instância Gerenciada existente, consulte [usar CLI do Azure para criar um instância gerenciada SQL do Azure](sql-database-create-configure-managed-instance-cli.md).

 ### <a name="sign-in-to-azure"></a>Entrar no Azure